huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 ### $(NativeTheme)

-When using `NativeTheme`, Fuse will use native controls instead of OpenGL ES rendering.
+When using `NativeTheme`, Fuse will use the native controls from the target platform.
 To use a native theme, do:

 	<App Theme="Native">
 		<StackPanel>